ucsb-cs16/ucsb-cs16.github.io/_topics/editors.md

    * You'll need that skill for working with cloud systems, backend systems, in situations where you only have a command line, and not a graphical environment.
-   * You don't necessarily need to be able to do sophisticated editing, but you should be able to do the basics: entering code, copy/paste, search/replace, show line numbers, save as, and include code from another file.
+   * You don't necessarily need to be able to do sophisticated editing, but you should be able to do these basic eight functions: quit without saving, enter code, save, copy/paste, search/replace, show line numbers, goto a line number, save as.
 * Learn either atom or vscode
    * These provide helpful editing capabilities that are sensitive to your particular programming language including auto-completion, early detection of syntax errors,